aunraza-dev/Django-Auth-Complete/readme.md

 ## Authentication

 This project uses simpleJWT for authentication.
-Obtain the access and refresh tokens from the login endpoint and use the access token in the `Authorization` header for protected endpoints.
+Obtain the access and refresh tokens from the login endpoint and use the access token in the `Authorization` header at bearer token for protected endpoints.